Stochastic PDE Limit of the Six Vertex Model: Introduction

 The Gibbs states for the symmetric \ac{6V} model (with a given choice of $a,b,c$) are believed to arise as infinite volume limits of the periodic boundary condition asymmetric \ac{6V} model in which there are horizontal and vertical external fields of strength $H,V\in \R$ (see Figure \ref{tbl:S6VWeights}).
 These fields reward the occurrence of horizontal or vertical lines by factors of $e^{H/2}$ and $e^{V/2}$ and penalize the absence of lines by $e^{-H/2}$ and $e^{-V/2}$.
 Consider any rectangle enclosed in the interior of the fundamental domain of the periodic model.
 Then, regardless of the choices of external fields, conditioned on the vertices on the boundary of the rectangle, the configuration inside is given by the symmetric, zero-field \ac{6V} model weights.
 This is because all possible vertex configurations inside the rectangle have the same number of vertical and horizontal lines.
 This is analogous to the fact that for a simple random walk with drift, the marginal distribution of the walk given a fixed starting and ending level is drift-independent.

-Gibbs state are believed to be uniquely indexed by their average density $(h,v)\in[0,1]^{2}$ of horizontal and vertical lines (respectively).
+Gibbs states are believed to be uniquely indexed by their average density $(h,v)\in[0,1]^{2}$ of horizontal and vertical lines (respectively).
 It is not necessary that every $(h,v)$ will have a corresponding Gibbs state which realizes those densities. \cite{Res2010} describes the conjectural mapping (derived based on Bethe ansatz calculations) between $(H,V)$ and $(h,v)$.
 The nature of this mapping depends on the parameter

 We will focus on the case when $\Delta>1$ and $a>b+c$ (the other possible case when $\Delta>1$ is $b>a+c$ and that can be recovered by a simple transformation of vertices) in which the conjectural phase diagram is given in Figure \ref{fig:phases}\footnote{When $|\Delta|<1$ the conical points in the phase diagram disappear and the two disordered phases merge.
 When $\Delta<-1$ a new antiferroelectric phase emerges for $H,V$ near zero.
-The associated Gibbs state is composed of diagonal bands of zig-zags made up only the $c$-type vertices.} (see also the caption beneath).
-There are four frozen phases which arise when $H$ and $V$ are sufficiently positive or negative.
-Between them are {\it disordered} phases which map onto values of $(h,v)$ in the grey region. \cite{Nien84} (see more recently \cite{KMSW17}) conjectured that the fluctuations in the disordered phase are log-correlated and related to the Gaussian free field (or central charge 1 CFT).
+The associated Gibbs state is composed of diagonal bands of zig-zags made up only the $c$-type vertices.} -- see the caption beneath the figure regarding how different phases in $(H,V)$ picture are mapped into regions in $(h,v)$ picture.
+There are four frozen phases A1,A2,B1,B2 which arise when $H$ and $V$ are sufficiently positive or negative.
+Between them are {\it disordered} phases D1,D2 which map onto values of $(h,v)$ in the grey region. \cite{Nien84} (see more recently \cite{KMSW17}) conjectured that the fluctuations in the disordered phase are log-correlated and related to the Gaussian free field (or central charge 1 CFT).
 Such a result has only been proved at the free-fermion ($\Delta=0$) point \cite{Ken00,Ken01,Ken09}.